Ramón Menéndez Pidal

 Ramón Menéndez Pidal (/es/; 13 March 1869 – 14 November 1968) was a Spanish philologist and historian.
 He worked extensively on the history of the Spanish language and Spanish folklore and folk poetry.
 One of his main topics was the history and legend of El Cid.
-He was nominated for the Nobel Prize in 26 separate years, the most nominations of any other person.
+He was nominated for the Nobel Prize in 26 separate years, the most nominations of any person.

 Biography

 Menéndez Pidal was born in A Coruña, Galicia, Spain.
 His father, Juan Menéndez Fernández, was a lawyer and magistrate from Asturias, and his mother was Ramona Pidal, also an Asturian.
 His older brother, Juan Menéndez Pidal, whom he outlived by more than fifty years, was also a literary scholar of the folk poetry of Asturias.
 Another older brother, Luis Menéndez Pidal, was a realist painter and professor of art history.

 He studied at the University of Madrid.
 In 1899 he was appointed chair in Romance studies in the same university, a position that he held until his retirement in 1939.
 In 1900 he married María Goyri, who in 1896 became the first Spanish woman to receive a degree in Philosophy and later, in 1909, became the first woman to attain a non-medical doctorate at a Spanish university.
 They spent their honeymoon retracing the geographic locales of the Poem of the Cid (Cantar de Mio Cid).

 Menéndez Pidal was elected to the Spanish Royal Academy (Real Academia Española) in 1901 and was elected director in 1925.
 However, he resigned in 1939 under pressure from academics who wanted a director more acceptable to the Franco regime.
 While neither Menéndez Pidal nor his wife took an anti-Franco position, the authorities were suspicious of María Goyri's liberal views.
 In December 1947 he was re-elected director unanimously, and he held the position for the rest of his life.